CosmicBear/CaptureTheFlag/README.md

 ## Machines

 This folder contains a folder for each machine started.
 Every specific machine folder contains notes, flags, files/data collected.
-Notes are taken with CherryTree.
+Notes are written in CherryTree.

+## Templates

+This folder contains a note template and different files/scripts used in a lot of cases.